Documentation

 cordova create rmpsampleapp com.radiantmediaplayer.rmpsampleapp RmpSampleApp

-This will create a Cordova project with a basic structure to help us get started.
+This will create an Apache Cordova project with a basic structure to help us get started.
 Our application name is RmpSampleApp and is located in folder rmpsampleapp/.

-Now we will navigate to our application folder (rmpsampleapp/) and we will add platforms that we want to target for development our application:
+We will now navigate to our application folder (rmpsampleapp/) and add platforms that we want to target:

 cd rmpsampleapp